 With scoping complete, a Draft EIS was prepared.
 The Draft EIS was informed by the public and agency scoping comments.
 The Draft EIS became available for review on Monday, May 23.
 The public comment period closed on Friday, July 8, 2016 at 4:00 PM after the original 30-day comment period was extended by 17 days.

 Two public hearings were held during the comment period.
 The dates and locations of the public hearings were as follows:

 Georgetown Campus, South Seattle Community College (presentation at 6:15 PM)

 Alki Masonic Center (presentation at 6:15 PM)

-The Port of Seattle has completed the environmental analysis of the Terminal 5 Cargo Wharf Rehabilitation, Berth Deepening and Improvements Project (Project) and is issuing the Final Environmental Impact Statement (FEIS) for the Project.
+The Port of Seattle has completed the environmental analysis of the Terminal 5 Cargo Wharf Rehabilitation, Berth Deepening and Improvements Project (Project) and is issuing the Final Environmental Impact Statement (FEIS) (Volumes 1 and 2) for the Project.
 The Port of Seattle, acting as lead agency for environmental review of the Project under the State Environmental Policy Act (SEPA), has determined that the FEIS is adequate and complies with the requirements of SEPA, Chapter 43.21C RCW, Chapter 197-11 WAC, and the Port SEPA Resolution 3650, as amended.

 The Final EIS will be used by the Port and regulatory agencies for decision-making regarding permits for the proposed project.